stephen-c-perry/Heart-Attack-Individual-Project/readme.md

 Value 2: showing probable or definite left ventricular hypertrophy by Estes' criteria thalach : maximum heart rate achieved target : 0= less chance of heart attack 1= more chance of heart attack
+st-slope: description of slope shape of ventricular relaxation, the s-t segment